zaqthefreshman/notes/wiki/technology/2_personal_cloud.md

 	* Text me balance

 ### Integration / 3rd Party
-* Contract bring 3rd party data into and out of the system
+* Bring 3rd party data into and out of the system
 	- For push systems a simple proxy could do (think bb_proxy -> current)
 	- For pull systems periodic tasks orchestrated by some kind of scheduler
-		- iron.io
+		- job system (iron.io, lambda, ec)
-		- lambda
+		- cron / cronos
 * System for running said integrations

 ### Monitoring
+* Tools
+	* Dataloop
+		- Prometheus (services)
+		- statsd or influxdb (tasks)
+	* Pingdom
-* healthchecking and alerting
+	* twilio
 * host metrics
 	- cpu_user
 	- bytes in/out